 VPD seeks to establish a partnership with NOAA, the Corps, and USCG to share responsibilities associated with monitoring, oversight, enforcement, and overall management of the project.
-VPD proposes to retain partial oversight and control over the project, while delegating responsibility for compliance with the operational conditions associated with the project to individual Growers through Letters of Permissions (LOPs) issued by the Corps.
+The agencies will retain full monitoring and enforcement responsibilities pursuant to their regulatory authorities.
+VPD's role will be to assist with monitoring. reporting, and enforcement efforts.
+As such, VPD proposes to retain partial oversight and control over the project, while delegating responsibility for compliance with the operational conditions associated with the project to individual Growers through Letters of Permissions (LOPs) issued by the Corps (see Section 4).
 VPD, as master permit holder, will require Growers to adhere to all permit obligations and to ensure ongoing compliance with regulatory agency requirements, memorialized in agreements between the Growers and VPD.

 Table 2, above, provides a summary of the project conditions required for this project.
-Refer to Appendices A through F for complete details for each measure summarized in Table 2.
+Refer to Appendices A-C through F-H for complete details for each measure summarized in Table 2.
 In addition to those actions described in Flowcharts 1 through 4 and Tables 3 through 6, VPD also plans to conduct regular site visits and inspections using VPD Harbor Patrol to confirm that each growing area is being operated properly and consistent with all regulatory requirements and conditions.